inrupt/etl-tutorial/docs/LinkedDataOverview/LinkedData-HighLevel.md

 services CONTINUING to be its own silo - basically it's just a reflection of Tim's same frustrations 33 years ago.

-Anyway, in this TED talk, Tim goes on to explain that his original vision for the Web was always to make INDIVIDUAL PIECES OF DATA interoperable and shareable on the Web - and not the more coarse-grained DOCUMENTS, or WEB PAGES, that have made up the bulk of the Web to-date.
+Anyway, in his TED talk, Tim goes on to explain that his original vision for the Web was ALWAYS to try and address this endless data silo problem.
+What he REALLY wanted to do was make INDIVIDUAL PIECES OF DATA interoperable and shareable over the Internet - and not the more coarse-grained DOCUMENTS, or WEB PAGES, that have made up the bulk of the Web to-date.

-And so, in 2006, Tim coined the phrase "Linked Data" as a way to try and re-frame his original vision, back to his original INTENT of being able to share and linking together individual PIECES OF DATA.
+And so, in 2006, Tim coined the phrase "Linked Data" as a way to try and re-frame his original vision, back to his original INTENT of being able to share and link together individual PIECES OF DATA.

-Tim continues his talk by describing some VERY SIMPLE RULES to allow exactly that - i.e., to allow DATA to be inter-linked across the entire Web, all the while being based on open, interoperable STANDARDS (which of course REMAINS one of the fundamental principles that led to the phenomenal success of the Web in the first place).
+Tim then continues by describing a set of 5 VERY SIMPLE RULES to allow exactly that, all the while being based on open, interoperable STANDARDS (which of course REMAINS one of the fundamental principles that led to the phenomenal success of the Web in the first place).

 And I've included a link here to a nice description of those rules, which have become known as the "5-stars of Linked Data".